Rolls-Royce to replace parts in some Boeing 787 Dreamliners

-LONDON (Reuters) - British aerospace firm Rolls-Royce (RR.L) said it was replacing a component on a number of its Trent 1000 engines which power Boeing’s (BA.N) new 787 Dreamliner aeroplane.
+LONDON, July 23 (Reuters) - British aerospace firm Rolls-Royce said it was replacing a component on a number of its Trent 1000 engines which power Boeing’s new 787 Dreamliner aeroplane.

 “We have identified that a component on Trent 1000 engines fitted to Boeing 787 Dreamliners has a reduced service life.
 As a proactive measure, this component is being replaced in a number of engines,” a Rolls-Royce spokesman said on Monday.